Ten: The Hits Tour

-Ten: The Hits Tour (also known as The Ten Tour) was the sixth and final concert tour by British-Irish girl group Girls Aloud in support of the greatest hits album Ten (2012).
+Ten: The Hits Tour (also known as The 10th Anniversary Tour) was the sixth concert tour by British-Irish girl group Girls Aloud in support of the greatest hits album Ten (2012).
 It was the group's first tour in four years, following a three-year hiatus.
 The tour ranked on Pollstar's annual "Top 100 Mid Year Worldwide Tours".
 It earned £7.8m ($13.5m) from 20 shows.
+This was the group's last tour to feature Sarah Harding due to her death in September 2021.

 Background

 Following their Out of Control Tour in 2009, Girls Aloud announced they would take a year-long hiatus before returning for a new album in 2010.
 The plans never came to be.
 On 19 October 2012, they held a press conference where they announced their reunion and their plans to release a "greatest hits" album, Ten, in November, followed by a tour in early 2013.
 The tour's first fourteen dates in the United Kingdom and Ireland were announced the same day.
 Due to popular demand, extra dates were added in London, Birmingham, Newcastle, Glasgow, Manchester, Belfast and Dublin.